kiakh93/Synthesizing-histological-images/README.md

 ```
 ## An example of GUI
 <img src="imgs/GUI.gif" width="800px"/>
+For reproducing the results you can download the pretrain model from [here.](https://uofi.box.com/s/9g6epqfmhf55ewembqio6t09imsd3uwq)
 For reproducing the results you can download the pretrain model from [here.](https://uofi.box.com/s/e8kawvar5z17hjc8bixwkfg2fsdoawkj)

 ### Results